gc974517/catmap/SCRUM.md

 * Monday, 12/2 8:00pm - 10:00pm
 	- Put finishing touches on project and work on class presentation.
 	- Celebrate with some Scrum Dinner.
-It was SCRUMtious.
+It was SCRUMptious.